-OLC uses the standard master-slave mechanism offered by the Openflow protocol [27].
-With this mechanism, the level x+1 controller works as a slave controller for the level x controllers (i.e. masters), where if any master controller related to a subnet fails, then the slave controller will take the responsibility of controlling that subnet.
+OLC uses the standard master-slave mechanism offered by the OpenFlow protocol [27].
+With this mechanism, the level x+1 controller works as a slave controller for the level x controllers (i.e., masters), whereby if any master controller related to a subnet fails, then the slave controller will take the responsibility of controlling that subnet.